 Men’s group

-A monthly men’s group focused on real conversation, connection, and personal growth.
-A space to explore masculinity, friendship, spirituality, and the parts of life that are often hard to talk about.
+A monthly men’s group focused on real conversation, connection, and personal development.
+This is a space to explore masculinity, friendship, spirituality, and the parts of life that are often hard to talk about.
+This group is led by Michael Blair with Potential Psychological Services in collaboration with Mountain Mindfulness.

 What is the Growth through Connection group?

 Growth through Connection is a men’s group designed to foster genuine connection and personal development.
-In a culture where men are often discouraged from sharing openly, this group offers a supportive space to talk about real experiences, challenges, and questions.
+In a culture where men are often discouraged from sharing openly, this group offers a supportive space to talk about real experiences, challenges, and what matters most.

 Through open dialogue, shared stories, and active listening, participants can build meaningful relationships, gain new perspectives, and develop a deeper understanding of themselves and others.
 The group encourages emotional intelligence, compassion, and resilience, promoting a holistic approach to personal growth.

-By connecting with others who are on a similar journey, we work toward a more grounded, honest, and fulfilling life.
+By connecting with others who are on a similar journey, we work toward a more grounded and fulfilling life.

 When